MapPFN: Learning Causal Perturbation Maps in Context: Results

-\paragraph{Counterfactual paired prior improves downstream performance} Single-cell perturbation prediction is typically framed as a mapping between unpaired distributions, since individual cells are destroyed during measurement.
-To isolate the task of causal inference from the additional difficulty introduced by unpaired data, we follow \citet{robertson_do-pfn_2025} in pretraining \modelname on counterfactual interventional data.
-In our biological prior, pairing is achieved by fixing the random seed of SERGIO across treatments, ensuring that the differences between interventional distributions are not driven by a difference in initial condition to the stochastic differential equation, but only by the differences in underlying mechanism and perturbation effects.
+\paragraph{Counterfactual paired prior improves downstream performance} To isolate the task of causal inference from the additional difficulty introduced by unpaired data, we follow \citet{robertson_do-pfn_2025} and pre-train MapPFN on counterfactual interventional data, achieved by keeping the random seed of SERGIO constant across treatments.
+This ensures that the differences between interventional distributions are not driven by a difference in initial condition to the stochastic differential equation, but only by the differences in underlying mechanism and perturbation effects. \autoref{fig:prior_convergence} shows the Pearson correlation between the feature-wise variances of the predicted and ground-truth post-perturbation distribution on the validation set, evaluated separately for the paired and unpaired prior.
+The paired prior converges to a variance correlation of approximately 0.8 within 50k steps, while the unpaired prior saturates around 0.6 even after 400k steps.
+The paired prior results in a substantial improvement across all metrics on real single-cell data (\autoref{tab:frangieh_ablation}).
+We hypothesize that counterfactual interventional distributions provide stronger signal by isolating causal effects from the added variability of unpaired samples.